vincentshieh/MovementCentral/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication, Post and Comment Creation and Views (~2 days)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+I will add API routes to render post and comment data as JSON, and then add Backbone models and collections that fetch data from those routes.
+By the end of this phase, users will be able to create posts and post comments, as well as view them in the profile show page.
+The app will be pushed to Heroku by the end of the first day.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Uploading Photos and Adding Friends (~1 day)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will integrate Filepicker for file upload so users can add photos to posts using the `PostForm`.
+By the end of this phase, a user will be able to Friend or Unfriend another user by clicking a button in the other user's profile show page.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: News Feed (~1 day)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I will add a `feed` route that uses the `current_user`'s `friends` association to render a list of posts ordered chronologically.
+On the Backbone side, I will make a `FeedShow` view whose `posts` collection fetches from the new route.
+Ultimately, this will be the page users see after logging in.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Likes (~0.5 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+I will use a polymorphic association to allow users to Like and Unlike both posts and comments.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Searching for Users (~1 day)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+I will add a `search` route to the Users controller.
+On the Backbone side, there will be a `SearchResults` composite view that has `SearchItem` subviews.
+This view will use a `users` collection, but it will fetch from the new `search` route.

 [Details][phase-five]

 ### Bonus Features (TBD)
-- [ ] "Like" button and counter for posts
+- [ ] Navbar (has log in form when logged out and user options when logged in)
-- [ ] Custom blog urls
-- [ ] Pagination/infinite scroll
+- [ ] `ProfileNav` view (includes cover photo, profile picture, and links)
-- [ ] Activity history (e.g. likes, reblogs, taggings)
-- [ ] Post types (image posts, quote posts, etc)
-- [ ] Reblogging
+- [ ] `AboutShow` view (displays detailed user information)
-- [ ] Multiple sessions/session management
+- [ ] `FriendsShow` view (displays user's friends)
-- [ ] User avatars
+- [ ] `PhotosShow` view (displays user's photos)
-- [ ] Typeahead search bar
+- [ ] Previews for About, Friends, and Photos pages in `ProfileShow` view

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md